 ~ Poorly planned work flow ~ Mixed sequences of different trades

 ~ Prefabricated parts modified at site to suit site conditions ~ Tolerances are out of control

 ~ Miscommunications between the teams ~ III prepared for the site conditions ~ Unclear responsibilities among team

 Missing quality management

 ~ Dedicated quality-checks are missing ~ Systematic checking procedures not in place.

 Inadequacies during the interfacing stage and integration with the main building have a major impact on resultant functionality resulting in failures ultimately.
 Few key aspects are tabled.

 Failures generally surface as a result of a combination of several factors, right from design to implementation.
 Often the tracking of failure is not an easy and pleasant task as it deals with finding faults at several stages and a lot of stake-holders are involved.
 Hence it is essential that adequate level of management systems is in place to avoid potential risks of building façade failures.

 Director, Façade Specialist

 Rajan Govind has 25 years of international experience within the façade industry, out of which he has served more than 11 years at Arup.
-With structural engineering background, he has good overall façade specialist experience.
+With a structural engineering background, he has good overall façade specialist experience.
 He has gained working experience in various regions such as Asia, the Middle East and Australia.
 He has successfully delivered several prestigious projects with integrated façade designs, involving 3D design, complex engineering and building integration.
 Rajan Govind is a Certified SGMM (Singapore Green Mark Manager), which enables him to understand sustainable design requirements from architectural and practical perspectives.
-He has technically lead, managed and delivered several large projects with highly practical and efficient designs resulted successful implementations.
+He has technically lead, managed and delivered several large projects with highly practical and efficient designs resulted in successful implementations.